nasa/mika/readme.txt

 # To Do

-- some tests fail - lda/hlda tests have issues with the folders they reference, preprocessing fails on line 392 - appears to be an issue with empty docs after certain preprocessing steps
+- some tests fail - lda/hlda tests have issues with the folders they reference
-- __remove_words_in_pct_of_docs needs a test - possible bug
+- __remove_words_in_pct_of_docs needs a test
+- trigram function shuffles word order
 - condense test files so you only have to run things once